microsoft/qsharp-language/Specifications/QIR/Callables.md

 The name of a wrapper function should be the same as the name of the function it is wrapping, with "__wrapper" appended.

+The four specializations of a callable are:

+- The "body", which is the normal, unmodified callable.
+- The "adj", which implements the adjoint of the quantum operation defined by the callable.
+- The "ctl", which implements the controlled version of the quantum operation defined by the callable.
+- The "ctladj", which implements the adjoint of the controlled version.

+A callable may define a "ctladj" specialization if and only if it defines both "adj" and "ctl" specializations.

 There is no need to create wrappers for callables that are never pointed to.
 That is, **a callable that is never turned into a callable value doesn't need wrapper functions**.